h2oai/wave/website/widgets/form/table.md

 ])
 ```

-When specifying the `value` attribute, only one row can be preselected and single selections will be allowed (`isSingle=True` implicitly).
+When specifying the `value` attribute, only one row can be preselected and single selections will be allowed (`single=True` implicitly).

 ```py
 q.page['example'] = ui.form_card(box='1 1 3 4', items=[